 What about the Minister for National Development then?
 Can he approve the site investigation works?
 The Minister has a power under s 58 of the PTA to exempt any person or works from ANY provisions of the Act, but I would submit that s 58 does not give the Minister the power to exempt any person or works from s 7(3) of the Act, which sets out the purposes for which national parks and nature reserves are set aside.
 He may be able to do so under s 62 of the PTA, which allows him to redraw the boundaries of nature reserves and revoke the designation of land (wholly or partly) previously designated as nature reserves.

-In fact, Parliament did not intend the power to exempt under s 58 being read in that way.
-This power was introduced in 1987 to the PTA of 1975 to give the Minister and the then Parks and Recreation Department flexibility in managing the public parks including the Singapore Botanic Gardens and tree conservation areas.
+In fact, an examination of the legislative history of the PTA and s 58 in particular suggests that Parliament did not intend the power to exempt under s 58 being read in that way.
+This power was introduced in 1987 to the PTA of 1975 to give the Minister and the then Parks and Recreation Department (“PRD”) flexibility in managing the public parks including the Singapore Botanic Gardens (which at the time was managed by the PRD) and tree conservation areas.

-At the time, nature reserves were protected under the Nature Reserves Ordinance 1951 and managed by the Trustees of the Nature Reserves Board, The Ordinance did not give the Minister a power of exemption.
-However, in 1988, Parliament’s power to amend the boundaries of nature reserves was explicitly transferred to the Minister, for the administrative convenience of regularising these changes as soon as possible, subject to the safeguard that the Minister must consult the Nature Reserves Board before doing so.
-The Minister also informed Parliament that Parliament would be kept informed of these changes.
+At the time, nature reserves were protected under the Nature Reserves Ordinance 1951 and managed by the Trustees of the Nature Reserves Board, The Ordinance did not give the Board or Minister a power of exemption of any provision in the Ordinance.
+The power to revoke the designation or redraw the boundary of a nature reserve was vested in Parliament itself.
+However, in 1988, Parliament’s power to revoke the designation or amend the boundaries of nature reserves was delegated to the Minister, for the administrative convenience of regularising these changes as soon as possible, subject to the safeguard that the Minister must consult the Nature Reserves Board before doing so.
+The Minister also informed Parliament at the time that Parliament would be kept informed of these changes.

-The nature reserves provisions and newly created national parks provisions were subsequently moved to/put under the National Parks Act 1990 (“NPA 1990”), and the nature reserves and nnational parks put under the management of NParks when NParks was set up in 1990.
-The Board was a merger between the Nature Reserves Board and the Botanic Gardens Division of the Parks and Recreation Department, and had responsibility over the nature reserves and the newly established ‘national parks’.
-A new requirement was added to the Minister’s power to alter the boundaries of national parks and nature reserves.
-Aside from consulting the National Parks Board (the successor of the Nature Reserves Board), the Minister must also present any order to amend the schedule (of the boundaries of the national parks and nature reserves) to Parliament for information as soon as possible.
+The nature reserves provisions and newly created national parks provisions were subsequently moved to/put under the National Parks Act 1990 (“NPA 1990”), and the nature reserves and national parks were also put under the management of NParks with the establishment of NParks under NPA 1990.
+NParks was a merger between the Nature Reserves Board and the Botanic Gardens Division of the Parks and Recreation Department, and had responsibility over the nature reserves and the newly established ‘national parks’.
+An additional safeguard was added at the time in respect of the Minister’s power to revoke the designation or alter the boundaries of national parks or nature reserves.
+Aside from consulting NParks (as the successor of the Nature Reserves Board), the Minister was also required to present any order to amend the schedule (of the boundaries of the national parks and nature reserves) to Parliament for information as soon as possible.

-(The NPA 1990 was repealed and re-enacted in 1996 to merge the Parks and Recreation Department with the National Parks Board.
-The nature reserves provision remained in the NPA 1996.)
+(The NPA 1990 was subsequently repealed and re-enacted in 1996 to merge the Parks and Recreation Department with NParks The nature reserves provisions were re-enacted in the NPA 1996.)

-It therefore clearly was not Parliament’s intention to give the Minister any additional power to exempt any person or works from the nature reserves provisions as well, not least without similar safeguards to those that apply for modifying the boundaries of the nature reserves under s 62 of the PTA (that was originally brought over from the Nature Reserves Ordinance and subsequently transferred to the National Parks Act).
+It therefore clearly was not Parliament’s intention to give the Minister any additional power to exempt any person or works from the nature reserves provisions as well, not least without similar safeguards to those that apply for revoking the designation or modifying the boundaries of the nature reserves under s 62 of the PTA (that was originally found in the Nature Reserves Ordinance and subsequently re-enacted in the NPA 1990 and NPA 1996).